-- The building is designed to provide as a minimum 1 hour vertical fire resistance and 30 minutes horizontal fire resistance between dwellings. - 2.
-A visual inspection of the accessible areas was undertaken as part of the assessment, but areas with restricted access, i.e., false ceilings and void areas, were only inspected where readily accessible.
+- 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
+Most flat entrance doors appear to be nominal FD30s timber doors, including those in 1-hour rated walls. - 2) A visual inspection of the accessible areas was undertaken as part of the assessment, but areas with restricted access, i.e., false ceilings and void areas, were only inspected where readily accessible.
 The survey undertaken as part of this risk assessment should not be construed as a full compartmentation survey of the building.
-From a visual inspection carried out at the time of the inspection, there were no breaches in compartmentation evident between the communal areas and the residential accommodation. - 3.
-The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 4.
-There are no communal doors fitted to the property. - 5.
-The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team.
+From a visual inspection carried out at the time of the inspection, there were no breaches in compartmentation evident between the communal areas and the residential accommodation. - 3) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 4) Generally, the means of escape is protected from flats with the use of nominal FD30s door sets. - 5) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
+These are checked on a regular basis by Caretaking Teams as part of their checks.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).